 Families are structured differently now than in previous generations.
-The “nuclear” family that has been exhaustively discussed and written about since the end of World War II.
-We now see families where parents are not always married, single family homes becoming more and more prevalent and extended family living and having an important role to play in the life of children.
-As our office can attest to, children are being raised not only by extended family but also by step-family.
+Since World War II, the "nuclear" family has been exhaustively discussed and written about.
+We now see families where parents are not always married, single-family homes becoming more and more prevalent, and extended family living and having an important role to play in the life of children.
+As our office can attest, children are being raised by my extended family and my step-family.

-With this all being said, it is reasonable to ask what rights grandparents have to visitation with the children that have been a part of their lives.
-Parents have certain rights and duties that are inherent in their relationship to their children and are protected under the laws of the State of Texas.
-Are the same rights and duties made available to grandparents?
+With this all being said, it is reasonable to ask grandparents' rights to visitation with the children that have been a part of their lives.
+Parents have certain rights and duties inherent in their relationship with their children and are protected under the laws of the State of Texas.
+Are the same rights and responsibilities made available to grandparents?

 What rights do grandparents have to visitation with their grandchildren in Texas?

-Suppose that you are a grandparent who has been out of your grandchild’s life for years because either your child or your child’s spouse has not wanted you involved.
+Suppose that you are a grandparent who has been out of your grandchild's life for years because either your child or your child's spouse has not wanted you involved.
 This has got to be extremely painful to have to deal with.
-The laws in Texas give great deference to parents and assumes that whatever decisions that they make in regard to your grandchild that they are doing so with the best interest of the child in mind.
-This means that absent evidence to the contrary, that you can be denied visitation with your grandchild by a court.
+The laws in Texas give great deference to parents and assume that whatever decisions they make regarding your grandchild, they are doing so with the best interest of the child in mind.
+This means that absent evidence to the contrary that you can be denied visitation with your grandchild by a court.

-The rationale for this is that the State of Texas does not have a good enough reason in most circumstances to intercede into the private life of a family in order to create orders regarding grandparent visitation.
-If your child’s parents are making a decision for your grandchild it is expected that there is a legitimate and warranted reason for doing so.
+The rationale for this is that the State of Texas does not have a good enough reason in most circumstances to intercede into the private life of a family to create orders regarding grandparent visitation.
+If your child's parents are deciding for your grandchild, it is expected that there is a legitimate and warranted reason for doing so.
 This is not to say that it is impossible to be given visitation rights if you are a grandparent.
-This is particularly true if you are a grandparent who previously played a large role in your grandchild’s life such as if you helped to raise the child or perhaps the child lived with you in your home.
+This is particularly true if you are a grandparent who previously played a significant role in your grandchild's life, such as if you helped to raise the child or perhaps the child lived with you in your home.

 This past year our office represented a set of grandparents who, through multiple cases, were able to win conservatorship rights to both of their grandchildren.
 Let's discuss their story.